 It is worth noting that there are “universal or global metrics” that are equally important regardless of the type of business:

-– Sessions: this number shows how many visitors interact with your website within a time interval.
+This number shows how many visitors interact with your website within a time interval.
 When someone arrives on your website a session starts and it usually ends a couple of minutes after he/she stops his or her actions.
-An action can take all kinds of forms like visiting the website, downloading a file or filling a form website.
+An action can take all kinds of forms like visiting the website, downloading a file, or filling a form website.
 Another example is when the visitor decides to purchase a product, puts it in the shopping cart, then goes back to view the product description again.
 This counts as two page views, however, it was the same user so the number of sessions remains one.
 In Google Analytics, the time limit of a session is 30 minutes and afterward, a new session starts.

-– Page Views: this metric shows the total amount of views of (sub) pages on a website.
+This metric shows the total amount of views of (sub) pages on a website.
 For example, if a visitor visited the site five times, but viewed ten pages each time, this meter will count for fifty.
 If we’re interested in a page visit, we can count the number of page views per visit for a given time period.
 This data – in itself – won’t be able to tell you how many visits you had on the page or how many times a page was viewed during a session.
 It’s just an aggregate number about how many times a person has seen a page.
 This means that a single visitor could open the page several times and that the site could be viewed multiple times during a session.
 So if you wish to understand the number of page views, you can do so by taking other data into account.

-– Exit Rate: it shows the percentage of exits on a given page.
+It shows the percentage of exits on a given page.
 This metric is often mixed with the Bounce rate, however, they are very different.
 The main difference between the two comes from the fact that the bounce rate can be interpreted on the entire website and on a page as well, but the exit rate is limited to a given page.
 Since the visitor will eventually leave your website at some point the exit rate would be 100% if it was an overall metric.

 Scenario A counts as both an Exit and Bounce because the visitor left the website from the first page where he/she landed, without any sign of interaction.